PhD Candidate & Teaching Fellow

 UNC - Chapel Hill

-Rachel Warner is a PhD candidate and teaching fellow in the Department of English and Comparative Literature.
-Her research interests include twentieth-century American literature, women’s and gender studies, queer of color critique, and animal studies.
-She has completed two peer-reviewed publications: one explores Black feminist theories of embodiment and nature in Toni Morrison’s The Bluest Eye, forthcoming from Society & Animals; and the other offers an archival analysis of Zora Neale Hurston’s brief tenure at UNC and NCCU, published by North Carolina Literary Review in May 2020.
-Rachel also co-directs the graduate working group Literature, Medicine and Culture Colloquium (LMCC) which explores topics in health humanities.
-She is currently working on her dissertation, a literary and cultural history of female masculinity in American modernism.
-She lives in Durham, NC with her partner, their two toy poodles, and two pet rats.
+Rachel Warner is a PhD candidate and teaching fellow in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
+Her dissertation, “Inverts, Tomboys, and Drag Kings: Female Masculinities in Modernist American Literature and Culture, 1890-1940,” examines cultural representations of female masculinity in Anglo-American high modernism and the Harlem Renaissance.
+Her broader research focuses on the history of sexuality, gender variance, and racial formation in modernist American literature and culture.
+She has completed two peer-reviewed publications: one explores Black feminist theories of embodiment in Toni Morrison’s The Bluest Eye, forthcoming from Society & Animals; the other offers an archival analysis of Zora Neale Hurston’s brief tenure at UNC-CH and NCCU, published by the North Carolina Literary Review in May 2020.
+Finally, Rachel co-directs the graduate working group the Literature, Medicine and Culture Colloquium, and regularly teaches classes on horror literature and media, gender and sexuality studies, and English composition.